 The pure tone average bone conduction (BC) threshold for the indicated ear should be better than or equal to 65 dB HL (measured at 0.5, 1, 2 and 3 kHz).
-This criterion is to ensure that the sound processor can provide sufficient amplification for the sensorineural component for a patient with mixed hearing loss.
+This criterion is to ensure that the sound processor can provide sufficient amplification for the sensorineural component in a patient with mixed hearing loss.
 The most powerful Ponto sound processors can compensate for a sensorineural element of up to and including 65 dB HL.
-Please see page 15 for details on the fitting ranges for the different sound processor models.